AQ-10 vs Social Anxiety: Why the Overlap Is Real (and How Evaluations Sort It Out)

 In this article, you’ll learn:

-Why the aq10 test overlap happens
+Why the overlap is real

-Social effort, hypervigilance, and burnout
+Social effort, masking, and shutdown

-In autism, the work can look like “social translation”: consciously figuring out unwritten rules, copying scripts, and monitoring facial expressions or tone.
-Research on camouflaging shows many autistic adults describe masking as effortful, and it can be associated with anxiety and depression.
+In autism, the work can look more like consciously decoding unwritten social rules, copying scripts, monitoring facial expression or tone, and trying to stay “in sync” in ways that do not feel automatic.
+Research on camouflaging helps explain why many autistic adults describe social performance as effortful, draining, and sometimes followed by shutdown or burnout.
 [8]

 Sensory overwhelm vs fear of judgment